PavanPrasad-HG/deeplearninggroup23.github.io/index.md

 #### Model assumptions
 The structure of our TCN was chosesn as follows:
 We have 5 TCN blocks in total.
 Each block contains 2 times a 1D Convolution, Chomp(remove extra padding), Relu and Dropout.
+These parameter was choosen to duplicate the implementation of the paper as these were the parameter used in that paper.
 A visual representation is seen in the image below:
 <img align="center" src= "TCN_block.png" alt = "TCN block" style="height: 600px; width:400px;"/>